sophiehicks1/workflow.vim/README.md

-# THIS IS NOT FINISHED YET!
-This plugin is work in progress, so the instructions below aren't implemented yet (or alternatively they're wrong).

-If the concept of this plugin interests you though, it's probably worth checking back once every couple of weeks or so...
-I *will* finish it within a couple of months at most, because I actually need to use it!

 # workflow.vim

 I take lots of notes in vim for lots of different purposes and in lots of different ways.
 Over time